 Robinson+Cole's Fire and Explosion Group has the national experience to help companies minimize liability claims.
 Fire and explosion investigations require experienced professionals.
 Our team of lawyers works with a nationwide network of top forensic professionals who can promptly respond to a loss site anywhere in the U.S. to investigate fully the root cause of the loss, to analyze the potential liability, and, when appropriate, to help adverse parties identify the persons or entities really responsible for the incident and damage.
 Our clients find that conducting a thorough early investigation ultimately avoids most litigation and saves significant expenses in the long run.

 Additionally, we regularly communicate with the governmental agencies that investigate devastating losses, including the Occupational Safety and Health Administration; the Environmental Protection Agency; the Bureau of Alcohol, Tobacco, and Firearms; and other agencies, in guiding our clients through the legal ramifications resulting from a governmental investigation.

 Representation of HVAC contractor in defense of various matters involving building and fire code violations, including an alleged defective sprinkler system, which caused $3 million in property damage.

 Represent the insurer of a SM racing yacht that was destroyed in a fire off the coast of Antigua.

-Representing a real estate owner against a contractor who caused a fire resulting in damages in excess of $50 million.
+Obtained a multimillion-dollar settlement for a real estate owner against a contractor who caused a fire resulting in over $50 million in damages.

-Representing various insurers in the ConEd steam explosion cases that caused tens of millions of dollars in damages.
+Successfully represented a group of insurers in the ConEd steam explosion cases that caused tens of millions of dollars in property damages.